Expert child custody lawyers

-When someone is a parent, each parent of a child under the age of 18 years old has an equal parental responsibility unless ordered by a court otherwise.
-Which means if there’s a separation between parents and they’ll be living independently or any reason why one parent isn’t fit to be responsible for that child, then a child custody agreement comes into place.
+Each parent of a child under the age of 18 years old has an equal parental responsibility unless ordered by a court.
+This means if there’s a separation between parents or any reason why one parent isn’t fit to be responsible for that child, then the two parties will need to come to an agreement about how children will be looked after going forward.

 As said earlier, both parents are legally responsible for a child under the age of 18 which includes making decisions on their behalfs such as health decisions, schooling, religious beliefs and any other factor affecting the child.
 A parent’s responsibility remains the same regardless of their situation of marriage, relationship, de facto or any situation.